-July 29, 2019

 - (6) The original progressive wager is not returned to the player; - (a) A progressive wager shall be paid to the player as follows: - (i) The percentage pays are paid from the progressive jackpot shown on the progressive meter; - (ii) Other hands are paid from the tray; the payment does not come off the meter; - (iii) If more than one progressive hand payable from the progressive meter hits at the same table during the same time, house procedures are then followed for paying the jackpot; - (iv) If a player has a progressive winner, the dealer will select the player spot corresponding to the player with the winning progressive hand.
 The dealer will then press the appropriate hand button on the dealer display.
-If the button is pressed by accident, pressing it again turns the button off; - (v) The dealer shall contact a supervisor; - (vi) Once the casino verifies the progressive win, the supervisor will press the confirm button on the dealer display.
+If the button is pressed by accident, pressing it again turns the button off;

+- (v) The dealer shall contact a supervisor; - (vi) Once the casino verifies the progressive win, the supervisor will press the confirm button on the dealer display.
 To complete the action, a supervisor or executive card (depending on jackpot level) swipe is required.
-This records the win onto the Progressive computer and adjusts the meter appropriately for the prize won; - (vii) The 100% award will reset the meter to the seed amount, plus any reserve amount; and - (viii) When the dealer reconciles all actions, the dealer presses the appropriate button on the dealer display to reset the system to begin the next hand and log into the progressive system; - (7) When using one of the paytables that includes the Dealer Envy option, this envy payout is paid directly to the dealer's tip pool when a qualifying hand is won by the player; - (8) Once the progressive has been resolved, the standard blackjack game will resume according to house rules; and - (9) A licensee may not discontinue offering a Blazing 7's Progressive jackpot until the highest progressive jackpot award has been won by a qualified player or players.
+This records the win onto the Progressive computer and adjusts the meter appropriately for the prize won; - (vii) The 100% award will reset the meter to the seed amount, plus any reserve amount; and - (viii) When the dealer reconciles all actions, the dealer presses the appropriate button on the dealer display to reset the system to begin the next hand and log into the progressive system;

+(7) When using one of the paytables that includes the Dealer Envy option, this envy payout is paid directly to the dealer's tip pool when a qualifying hand is won by the player;

+(8) Once the progressive has been resolved, the standard blackjack game will resume according to house rules; and

+(9) A licensee may not discontinue offering a Blazing 7's Progressive jackpot until the highest progressive jackpot award has been won by a qualified player or players.
 If a licensee wishes to discontinue offering a progressive jackpot award, the licensee may petition the executive secretary for permission to either reduce the qualifications or criteria for winning the award, allowing the award to be paid more quickly, or to transfer the award liability to the jackpot offered by a different game.
 If a retail licensee intends to close its business while having a progressive jackpot award liability, the licensee may petition the executive secretary for permission to transfer the award liability, along with the award fund, to another retail licensee offering a comparable jackpot award.

+Source: 45 SDR 142, effective May 28, 2019.
+General Authority: SDCL 42-7B-7.
+Law Implemented: SDCL 42-7B-4(3), 42-7B-7, 42-7B-15.

 20:18:15:31.
 Posting of rules.
-A retail licensee must post the rules of play and betting of blackjack in a prominent place so that they can be read by a player from the table.
+A retail licensee must post the rules of play and betting of blackjack and house banked poker games in a prominent place in the table games area approved by the executive secretary so that they can be easily read by each player.

-Law Implemented: SDCL 42-7B-1, 42-7B-2, 42-7B-3, 42-7B-4, 42-7B-7, 42-7B-14, 42-7B-15.
+Source: 16 SDR 57, effective October 1, 1989; 47 SDR 137, effective June 28, 2021.
+General Authority: SDCL 42-7B-7.
+Law Implemented: SDCL 42-7B-7, 42-7B-11(13), 42-7B-15.